g012/l65/README.md

 ## Samples - Getting Started

 Have a look at these files in the `samples` folder to get started with l65:
+ * `l65_operator_syntax.l65`: a self-validating comparison of 6502 mnemonic and operator syntax encodings.
  * `vcs_basic.l65`: a 2Kb VCS ROM which just shows color bands.
  * `vcs_hooks.l65`: shows how to insert your own instructions into the pipeline, here to get the cycle count and size of the kernel.
 Also, it does not use the main loop helpers nor mapper functions to show the actual code involved.
  * `vcs_hello.l65`: a VCS 'Hello World' using the playfield.